janfait/mappforce/README.md

 #### About

-Mapp Force is an open-source application developed by Mapp Digital which facilitates transfer of data between the Mapp Customer Engagment Platform (CEP) and Salesforce CRM.
+Mapp Force is an open-source application which facilitates transfer of data between the Mapp Customer Engagment Platform (CEP) and Salesforce CRM.

 The application allows the user to configure which data is transfered between the two systems and how are Mapp CEP attributes mapped to corresponding Salesforce fields.

+#### Disclaimer

+This software is not a product of Mapp Digital and Mapp Digital nor any of its legal entities are not liable in any way for losses incurred by usage of this software.
+See LICENSE for more information.

 #### Example